JosefPCT/Calculator/README.md

 IF num is clicked && operator variable is not empty, store in second number variable(b) IF = button is clicked, call on operate function and pass the variables IF clear button is clicked, reset and initialize the variable and display;

+extra credit:
+figure out a way to have multiple operations in a single go store in an array,